LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Bot Analytics
 In the [Bot Analytics](bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

+#### Report of IDs
+If you make use of survey, question, and answer IDs in your reporting, you can download a report on these for a given survey bot.
+In Conversation Builder, open the survey bot, access the **Bot Settings**, scroll down to **Generate IDs report**, and click the **Download** icon.
+This type of report is often helpful for users that have migrated from Bot Studio to Conversation Builder for creation and management of survey bots.

 ### Monitoring survey bots

 If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to [monitor your survey bots](bots-status-managing-post-conversation-survey-bots.html).
 In Bots Status, you can redeploy the connector as a troubleshooting technique.